Near Duffield in Scott County, Virginia — The American South (Mid-Atlantic)

 Erected 1930 by Conservation & Development Commission.
 (Marker Number KA-10.)

 Location.
 36° 43.21′ N, 82° 45.182′ W. Marker is near Duffield, Virginia, in Scott County.
 Marker is on Sunbright Highway (County Route 871) just north of County Route 650, on the right when traveling north.
-Touch for map.
 Approaching from the east on U.S 58/23/421, take Route 871 at Glenita to Natural Tunnel.
 It is a ways beyond the entrance to Natural Tunnel State Park.
+Touch for map.
 Marker is in this post office area: Duffield VA 24244, United States of America.
+Touch for directions.

 More about this marker.
 What is this 1930 marker doing on a secondary road?
 Until recently, official Virginia historical markers were only placed on primary roads such as U.S. and Virginia routes.
 The marker has not been moved.
 When this marker was placed, this roadway was U.S. 58.
 It was not until the 1960s that a bypass from Glenita to Dufields straightened out this dogleg, changing this roadway to a secondary road.
 A marker with this same title, KA-7, is on that bypass, todayís U.S. 23/58/421.